 One of the joys of a diverse musical career is collaborating with a wide variety of highly-gifted artists.
 In addition to working with wonderful orchestral, chamber, and jazz musicians, as a conductor and woodwind performer I've had the opportunity to share the stage with some of the country's most beloved entertainers and performers, including Bob Hope, Sammy Davis, Jr., Shirley Jones, Doc Severinsen, Andy Williams, Debbie Reynolds, Johnny Mathis, Rita Moreno, Red Skelton, Judy Collins, Lou Rawls, Barbara Cook, Jack Jones, Red Buttons, Diahann Carroll, Rosemary Clooney, Al Martino, Gordon MacRae, John Denver, Natalie Cole, Michael Feinstein, Louis Bellson, Gary Burton, and Byron Stripling.
-Professional woodwind opera and show credits: Verdi's Aida, Don Pasquale, Hydrogen Jukebox, Powder Her Face, Les Miserables (Broadway), Big (Broadway), Chicago, Evita, 42nd Street, Guys & Dolls, The Wizard of Oz, The Producers, The Sound of Music, Anything Goes, Peter Pan, The World Goes Round, The All Night Strut, Fiddler on the Roof, The Pirates of Penzance, Victor Victoria, Animal Crackers, A Funny Thing Happened on the Way to the Forum, The King and I, HMS Pinafore, Hello Dolly, Fiorello, Iolanthe, White Christmas, I Do!
+Professional woodwind opera and show credits: Aida, Don Pasquale, Hydrogen Jukebox, Powder Her Face, Three Decembers, Les Miserables (Broadway), Big (Broadway), Chicago, Evita, 42nd Street, Guys & Dolls, The Wizard of Oz, The Producers, The Sound of Music, Anything Goes, Peter Pan, The World Goes Round, The All Night Strut, Fiddler on the Roof, The Pirates of Penzance, Victor Victoria, Animal Crackers, A Funny Thing Happened on the Way to the Forum, The King and I, HMS Pinafore, Hello Dolly, Fiorello, Iolanthe, White Christmas, I Do!
 I Do!, Grease, Little House on the Prairie, Legally Blonde, Young Frankenstein, Wicked, The Music Man, West Side Story, Sunday in the Park with George, Billy Elliot, Avenue Q, In the Heights, Hair, Once on this Island, The Book of Mormon, It's a Wonderful Life, Newsies, Sister Act, Motown, Singin' in the Rain, and La Cage Aux Folles.

 I'm grateful for the opportunity to positively influence younger generations of composers through the Milwaukee Symphony Arts in Community Education (ACE) program, and the Present Music-Milwaukee Youth Symphony Orchestra John Downey Creation Project.
 It's a way to give back to the musical community, in appreciation for all the help and encouragement given to me by countless mentors, composers, conductors, teachers, and professors.

 Please consider signing up for my E-mail Updates.
 I welcome your comments and suggestions (Contact page).
 Thank you for visiting Ronald Foster Music!